 You can recharge the JBL Flip 6 wireless speakers through their top-panel USB-C charging ports.
-To summarize how to charge the JBL Flip 6: First, pick a right sized USB power adapter, as this speaker does not ship with one.
+To summarize how to charge the JBL Flip 6: First, pick a right sized USB power adapter.
+This speaker does not ship with one.

 Next, connect a USB-C cable included between the Flip 6 and the power supply you’re going to use.